Peer-Reviewed Publications

 In Progress

-"Comparing Artificial Intelligence and Human Coaching Goal Attainment Efficacy Across Organizations" (with Sameer B. Srivastava and Mathijs De Vaan) [Preparing for IRB submission.]
+"Comparing Artificial Intelligence and Human Coaching Goal Attainment Efficacy Across Organizations" (with Sameer B. Srivastava and Mathijs De Vaan) [Preparing for data collection.]

-“Considering Multiple Dimensions of Diversity When Hiring” (with Janet Xu and Jonas Radbruch) [IRB approved; preparing for data collection]
+“Considering Multiple Dimensions of Diversity When Hiring” (with Janet Xu and Jonas Radbruch) [Preparing for data collection.]